 Hermit crabs love to climb, whether in the wild or captivity.
 If you’re keeping hermit crabs in an aquarium, you should get a range of climbing toys to keep your pets entertained.
 Both chelipeds are essential for climbing.

 When climbing, a hermit crab seeks a small protrusion on a surface.
 Once identified, the hermit crab wraps its legs around this protrusion and hoists itself up.
 In some cases, the powerful large cheliped is vital to gaining enough grip and traction to climb.

 An alternative to climbing is for a hermit crab to dig and bury itself under the sand – or, in the case of captive hermit crabs, aquarium substrate.
-This behavior occurs immediately before sleep or molting, or it could be a way to hide from predators or the heat of the sun.
+This behavior occurs immediately before sleep or molting.
+Alternatively, it could be a way to hide from predators or the sun’s heat.

 The larger claw will do most of the digging due to sheer size logistics.
 The smaller claw will add finesse and help the hermit crab cover itself once burrowed.

 Once under the substrate, a hermit crab won’t wish to be disturbed until it emerges to eat.